-Record has a small number of core currency products from which the revenue of the business is generated by management and performance fees.
+Record has currency management products from which revenue is generated by management and performance fees.
 Whilst Record's products are in relation to currency and therefore the asset class to which the business is exposed is concentrated, Record offers both currency hedging products and currency for return products which appeal to an investment community with a diverse spectrum of risk appetites.

-The stress tests performed by management include the results of significant decreases in AUME as a result of poor performance or adverse market conditions.
-These include consideration of currency market conditions that prohibit or severely restrict the ability of Record to carry out trading activity as normal, and also declines in financial markets on which the hedging mandates are based e.g. equity and bond markets.
+The stress tests performed by management include the results of significant decreases in AUME1, for example as a result of poor performance or adverse market conditions.
+Notwithstanding that currency is the deepest and most liquid of all the financial markets, these include consideration of currency market conditions that would prohibit or severely restrict the ability of Record to carry out trading activity as normal, and also declines in financial markets on which the hedging mandates are based e.g. equity and bond markets.